kashif-nawaz/Container-LSP/README.md

 * maximum-signaling-bandwidth, defines maximum bandwidth to be signalled for each member LSP.
 * minimum-signaling-bandwidth, defines minimum bandwidth to be signalled for each member LSP.
 * splitting-merging-threshold , dicates how splitting and merging would happen by comparing New-Aggr-Bw and  Current-Aggr-Bw values.
 * normalization normalize-interval, defines time period after which LSP splitting / merger would happen.
+It's value can not be less than auto-bandwidth adjust-interval.
+* failover-normalization, it enable ingress router to pro-actively normalize or re-distribute traffic when a link or node failure happens on a member LSP.
+A member LSP can go down between two scheduled normalization events because of a link-failure or pre-emption.
+* normalization-retry-duration, retry duration after an-successful normalization attempt.
+Normalization retry duration should not be less than the lsp-retry-timer, which is 30 by default and is configurable under label-switched-path  template.
+* normalization-retry-limits, It control maximum attempts at ingress router for normalization until a sufficient number of LSPs come up successfully with new bandwidth values.
 * sampling , use-percentile specify the ingress route to take x prenctile value from all the bandwidth samples and use that for normalization.
 It is mutely exclusive to use-average-aggregate which means ingress router to take average of aggregate samples and use that for normalization.
 * sampling, cut-off-threshold specifies the percentile value to be used as a cut-off threshold in removing outlier bandwidth samples.